South American nations at the FIFA World Cup: 2010: Uruguay's fourth place, Paraguay's best ever performance

 Uruguay played the Netherlands in the first semi-final, with the Netherlands winning the match 3–2.
 Uruguay adopted a defensive formation early in the match, but were only able to hold their opponents scoreless for eighteen minutes, when Dutch captain Giovanni van Bronckhorst scored from 35 yards into the top right corner of the goal.
 However, the Netherlands were unable to capitalise on their lead, as Diego Forlán equalised in the 41st minute after his shot from 25 yards hit squarely in the middle of the goal was misjudged by goalkeeper Maarten Stekelenburg.
 The Netherlands regained the lead quickly, though, as a pass from Van der Vaart reached Sneijder who dished it into the side of the goal as Muslera dived and missed it by inches.
 Then, three minutes later, Kuyt crossed the ball to Robben, who headed it into the goal to make the match 3–1 for the Dutch.
 The Netherlands suffered a late scare when Maxi Pereira, who had missed a penalty in the shoot-out Ghana, scored in stoppage time from a free kick; however, the score remained 3–2 despite desperate Uruguayan attempts to equalise.

-In the third place play-off, Germany defeated Uruguay 3–2.
+In the match for third place, Germany defeated Uruguay 3–2.
 Bastian Schweinsteiger managed to take a shot towards the goal, which Muslera rebounded towards Thomas Müller, who tapped in the opener.
 Uruguay forced their way back into the game after Luis Suárez's pass put Edinson Cavani through on the left, with Cavani sliding the ball low into the far corner to put his side on level terms after 28 minutes.
 Diego Forlán then put Uruguay ahead six minutes into in the second half, with a strong backheel kick from the edge of the penalty area finding the net while goalkeeper Hans-Jörg Butt stayed rooted to the spot.
 Marcell Jansen then equalized for Germany on 56 minutes after Muslera came for Jérôme Boateng's cross but missed, allowing Jansen to head into an empty net.
 Mesut Özil then took a corner in the 82nd minute, which reached Khedira in the air after rebounding, who headed it in to restore Germany's lead.
 Uruguay almost forced extra time when Forlán curled a 92nd-minute free kick onto the bar, but Germany held on to win the match.
 After the game, Uruguay coach Óscar Tabárez stated "We achieved an equal game against a real power, we could have won because in the game [they] were not superior to us, "We're not that far away [from Germany's level], the route has been marked, we must learn from this".